2020 Sparta earthquake | |

 The mainshock source area was in the Blue Ridge Mountains of the Alleghanian orogeny.
 Faults in this part of the range typically trend northeast.
 The earthquake ruptured along a fault trend that is consistent with west–northwest to east–west striking structures that crosses major northeast-trending geological structures of the mountain range.
 However, the geology of these faults are poorly understood.
 The earthquake occurred in a region that progresses between thrust and strike-slip tectonics; the dominant crustal strain is configured in a northeast–southwest to east-northeast–west-southwest direction.

-Severe damage occurred in Sparta, further impacting businesses which were already affected by the COVID-19 pandemic in North Carolina.
-The town's manager, Ryan Wilmoth, said there were "very minor injuries" but did not specify the number of people injured.[12]
-There was at least one confirmed injury.[13]
+Severe damage occurred in Sparta, further impacting businesses which were already affected by the COVID-19 pandemic.
+The town's manager, Ryan Wilmoth, said there were "very minor injuries" but did not specify the number of people injured,[11] and there was only one confirmed injury.[12]
 Many homes and business infrastructure were damaged; most were material damage that left the structure's integrity unaffected.
-A majority of structural damage was observed in ureinforced brick, masonry and concrete elements.[14]
-Within a week of the earthquake, there were 60 cases of serious damage and 465 minor damage reports.[15]
+A majority of structural damage was observed in ureinforced brick, masonry and concrete elements.[13]
+Within a week of the earthquake, there were 60 cases of serious damage and 465 minor damage reports.[14]
 Seventeen buildings were listed as unsafe for use and five were eventually demolished.
 At least 19 people lost their homes.
-Carpark fracturing and smashed ceramics were reported at Scott's Landscaping Nursery and Farms while at the Kathy Shore Tree Nursery, its owner estimated the repair cost to be several hundred.[16]
-The Alleghany County administration office was also damaged.
-The shock also damaged a water supply network, ripped headstones from the ground,[17] and toppled or destroyed several chimneys.[18]
-Parts of Tennessee, Ohio, Washington D.C., and Atlanta also felt the earthquake.[19]
-[20]
+Carpark ground fracturing and smashed ceramics were reported at Scott's Landscaping Nursery and Farms while at the Kathy Shore Tree Nursery, its owner estimated the repair cost at several hundred thousand dollars.[15]
+The Alleghany County administration office and a water supply network were damaged.
+Headstones were ripped from the ground,[16] and several chimneys were toppled or destroyed.[17]
+Parts of Tennessee, Ohio, Washington D.C., and Atlanta also felt the earthquake, several hundred miles away from the epicenter.[18]
+[19]

-Wes Brinegar, the town's mayor, issued a state of emergency to apply for FEMA and state financial aid.
-At least $112 thousand in state assistance grants were handed out to the affected.
-The Small Business Administration issued $1.17 million in loans.
-As the earthquake and its aftermath did not meet FEMA's disaster assistance criteria, the legislature of North Carolina allocated $24 million for relief.
-The project and its funding established a three-year project, the Earthquake Recovery Program, operated by the Office of State Budget and Management and North Carolina Emergency Management.[21]
-By 2021, there were over 230 requests for home repair assistance, averaging $44 thousand per home.[22]
+Sparta mayor Wes Brinegar, issued a state of emergency to apply for FEMA and state financial aid, but did not qualify for the former's disaster assistance criteria.
+At least $112 thousand in state assistance grants were handed out, and the Small Business Administration issued $1.17 million in loans.
+The legislature of North Carolina also allocated $24 million for relief.
+This funding supported a three-year repair project called the Earthquake Recovery Program, operated by the Office of State Budget and Management and North Carolina Emergency Management.[20]
+By 2021, there were over 230 requests for home repair assistance, averaging $44 thousand per home.[21]

 Brinegar also cautioned residents of scams on GoFundMe as officials did not raise any request on the site.
 Scammers took advantage of the damage, impersonating construction workers and charging people up to $500 for repairs only to never provide the services.[22]
 Governor of North Carolina, Roy Cooper, toured the damage in Sparta, and reassured its residents; "We’ve dealt with a hurricane, a violent tornado, and now an earthquake all in the middle of a pandemic: North Carolinians are resilient."
 Nine displaced people from six households received help from the Red Cross.[23]